smrfeld/ReducedLotkaVolterra/learn/README.md

 then make the appropriate code as described below.

 ## Learning

+This requires the stochastic simulations to have been generated as training data in the `stoch_sims` directory.

 To learn the moment closure model, run from the build directory:
 ```